datamade/how-to/docker/local-development.md

 ```

 ***If you would like to use the Postgis extension,*** we recommend using a
 Postgis image, rather than configuring it in an initialization script.
-Rec tk.

 ```bash
 #!/bin/bash